Bom Bom: Usage in media

 In the United States, the song was used in the CBS television series Elementary where it was used in an opening scene from the episode "The Deductionist" in 2013.
 It also appears two times in the 2013 animated film Escape from Planet Earth.
 In addition, it is in the official soundtrack of the 2012 Xbox 360 game Forza Horizon, and was used in promotional material for the MTV series Geordie Shore.
 In 2013, it featured in TV commercials for Kmart Australia.
 In Canada, the song has been used in a series of TV commercials for the Joe Fresh line of clothing.
 In the United Kingdom, it is heard in TV commercials for online casino company 32Red.
 It is also featured in The Sims 3: Island Paradise and is sung in Simlish.
-It is also featured in the first trailer of Free Birds.
-It can also be heard in the Razzie-winning/ALFS Award-nominated mystery buddy comedy film Holmes & Watson.
+It is also featured in the first trailer of Free Birds, and can be heard in the mystery buddy comedy film Holmes & Watson.